 The common prefixes of ‘Mu-’, ‘Ba-’ and ‘Bu-’ are used for ‘a member of’, ‘a people’ and ‘the land they occupy’.
 So for example, a Muganda is a member of the Baganda, who live in Buganda.
 The name of the country comes from the fact that in Swahili, the prefix ‘U-’ is used instead of ‘Bu-‘.

 As in many African countries, dance is an important part of ceremonies and special occasions.
 Uganda’s different peoples have their own special dances.
 For example, in the eastern region, the Basoga practice a dance known as Tamenhaibunga which expresses the importance of love and friendship.
 Its name literally means ‘good friends drink together and don’t fight in case they break the gourd holding the drink’.

-Probably the most widely re-cognised Ugandan dance is the Kiganda, where the performers move their lower body to a drum-beat.
+Probably the most widely re-cognized Ugandan dance is the Kiganda, where the performers move their lower body to a drum-beat.
 It’s a tricky dance, requiring great skill to keep the upper torso controlled and rotate to the music from the waist down.
-The dance has many variations for different occasions, but the version often seen is the one performed in honour of the Baganda king.
+The dance has many variations for different occasions, but the version often seen is the one performed in honor of the Baganda king.